BrooklynXpat/Lighning-Words/README.md

 # Lighning-Words
-The right word in lighning speed
+The right word in lighning speed.
+Goal: Import a dictionary into a WordPress website.